andriydruk/andriydruk.github.io/content/post/kotlin-plus-swift-equals-love.md

 comments = true
 +++

 Last year we at Readdle launched [Spark for Android](https://play.google.com/store/apps/details?id=com.readdle.spark&hl=ru).
 After 1 year there are one million installs on Google Play.
-I believe this is the biggest Swift application in Google Play for now.
+I believe this is the most popular Swift application in Google Play for now.

-I'm joined Readdle in 2016 and worked 3 years on the first release of Spark for Android.
-For creating Android version Readdle developed a special Swift toolchain that was already described in [article on Medium](https://blog.readdle.com/why-we-use-swift-for-android-db449feeacaf).
+I joined Readdle in 2016 and have worked on the first release of Spark for Android for 3 years.
+Readdle has developed a special Swift toolchain to create the Android version that was already described in [article on Medium](https://blog.readdle.com/why-we-use-swift-for-android-db449feeacaf).

-In this article, I will describe the approach of binding Swift and Kotlin code in one.
+In this article, I want to describe the approach of binding Swift and Kotlin code in one.

 <!--more-->

 ### Toolchain

-For compiling Swift code is using [Apple fork of LLVM](https://github.com/apple/llvm-project).
+Swift code is using [Apple fork of LLVM](https://github.com/apple/llvm-project) for compiling.

 > The LLVM Project is a collection of modular and reusable compiler and toolchain technologies.
 This fork is used to manage Apple’s stable releases of Clang as well as support the Swift project. [^1]

 It works very similar to the [NDK clang compiler](https://android.googlesource.com/platform/ndk/+/master/docs/BuildSystemMaintainers.md#introduction) and with proper [silgen naming](https://github.com/apple/swift/blob/main/docs/StandardLibraryProgrammersManual.md#_silgen_name) convention, it can compile Swift to ABI idiomatic C binary code.
 From the perspective of the JVM view, there is no difference in a dynamic library that was compiled from .c files or from .swift files.
 That's why it is possible to write all native code for the Android platform using only Swift language (including [JNI bridges](https://developer.android.com/training/articles/perf-jni).)

-Kotlin code compiles in JVM byte code, that's no so different from byte code that can be compiled from Java.
+Kotlin code compiles into JVM byte code, that's not so different from byte code that can be compiled from Java.

 > Note: Because Android compiles Kotlin to ART-friendly bytecode in a similar manner as the Java programming language, you can apply the guidance on this page to both the Kotlin and Java programming languages in terms of JNI architecture and its associated costs. [^2]

-From the standpoint of binding to languages Java <--> C or Kotlin <--> Swift there not much difference.
+From the standpoint of binding to languages Java <--> C or Kotlin <--> Swift there is not much difference.
 At this point, the article can be finished.
-Swift with Kotlin was bound, goal achieved.
+Swift was bound with Kotlin, goal achieved.
 But I wanna go further.

-My goal not only bind code written in these two languages but make this binding automatic.
+My goal was not only to bind code written in these two languages but to make this binding automatic.
 Good acceptance criteria can be **automatic generation of Kotlin headers and JNI bridges for all Swift modules that were added to the Android project**.

-To achieve this goal needed rules for understanding if the concrete type can be bound to Kotlin's environment and how this type would be represented here.
+To achieve this goal I needed rules to understand if a certain type can be bound to Kotlin's environment and how this type would be represented here.
 Let's separate all types into 3 big groups:

 * **References**
 * **Values**
 * **Protocols**

-But before I'm going to describe every group, let’s talk about memory management in both runtime environments.
+But before I describe every group, let’s talk about memory management in both runtime environments.

 ### ARC and Tracing GC

-On a regular basis, I'm interviewing experienced Android developers and I ask to describe how ART GC works and how it differs from Reference Count.
-Spoiler: most interviewers saying that it the same things 😀
+On a regular basis, I interview experienced Android developers and I ask them to describe how ART GC works and how it differs from Reference Count.
+Spoiler: most interviewers say that these are the same things 😀

 Then I usually ask about a strong reference cycle.
 And this is a **moment**.